nktnlx/data_analysis_course/37_final_project/README.md

 Final project -- you're employed in a mobile games development company.
 A Product Manager gives you following tasks:
-* Find and visualize retention.
+* Find and visualize retention,
-* Make a decision based on the A/B tests data
+* Make a decision based on the A/B test data,
 * Suggest a number of metrics to evaluate the results of the last monthly campaign.